alexandrosfloros/Offline-Encrypted-Database/README.md

 Other Features:

 * Secure password verification using ``sha256``
-* Secure encryption algorithm based on the password
+* Secure data encryption based on the password
 * Robust to problematic inputs

 # How to Use